 A Collaboration between the University of Michigan Depression Center and the Ann Arbor Public Schools

-The Peer-to-Peer Depression Awareness Campaign project is the student education component of the educational collaboration between the Depression Center and Ann Arbor public schools.
-The project’s goals are to 1) educate high school students about depression and depressive illnesses, and then 2) support them in finding creative ways to convey this knowledge to their peers in order to reduce stigma, raise awareness, and ultimately, help to promote the early detection of depression, bipolar disorder, and related illnesses.
+- Support them in finding creative ways to convey this knowledge to their peers in order to reduce stigma, raise awareness, encourage help-seeking when needed, and ultimately, help to promote the early detection of depression, anxiety, bipolar disorder, and related illnesses.